 Laser projectors use a laser light source to project an image onto the screen.
 They are generally superior to lamp projectors in that they produce a brighter image with better contrast and colours, start up quicker, are low-maintenance, produce less noise, and have a much longer useful life.

-Of course, the clear advantage of a laser projector comes at a higher cost.
+Of course, the clear advantages of a laser projector come at a higher cost.
 However, most people believe that in the long run, a laser projector is actually cheaper than a lamp projector because it doesn’t require bulb replacements or have other maintenance-related costs.

 6. Budget